wp-plugins/gravity-forms-addons/readme.txt

 == Upgrade Notice ==

+= 3.2 =
+* Added `limituser` option - a new option to show only entries users have created.
+You can also hide entries from not-logged-in users (see FAQ).
+* Updated lightbox to use <a href="http://jacklmoore.com/colorbox/">Colorbox</a>, vastly superior lightbox to Thickbox.
+	- Now uses `lightboxsettings` shortcode attribute (but is backward compatible with `entrylightbox` and `lightbox` settings)
+	- Added `kws_gf_directory_colorbox_settings` filter to allow you to modify the settings
+	- Groups images, websites, and entries separately by default.
+Use `kws_gf_directory_lightbox_settings_rel` filter to modify (see FAQ)
+	- Choose from multiple styles
+* Fixed issue where lightbox scripts weren't outputting
+* Fixed issue where front-end editing of certain types of input types failed because `GFFormDisplay` class wasn't defined.
+* Fixed 404 errors in Single Entry View after de-activating then re-activating plugin.
+Now properly generates rewrite rules.
+* Fixed header code 404 when viewing entries in lightbox mode

 = 3.1.1 =
 * Fixes issue where entries not showing on sort (<a href="http://www.seodenver.com/forums/topic/entries-not-showing-on-sort/">as reported in the plugin support forums</a>) - NoteL this only affected users using versions of Gravity Forms older than 1.6.